webdevops/azure-metrics-exporter/README.md

 ### Development and testing query webui

-(with 21.10.0-beta1 and later)

-if azure-metrics-exporter is started with `--development.webui` there is a webui at `http://url-to-exporter/query`.
-Here you can test different query settings and get the generated prometheus scrape_config.
+azure-metrics-exporter provides a query webui at `http://url-to-exporter/query` where you can test different query settings and endpoints. the query webui also generates an example prometheus scrape_config.